bivanbi/journey-into-kubernetes/README.md

 Kubernetes is a great platform for managing complex containerized applications and the nodes they run on.
-The desired state of the cluster - networking, storage, security, monitoring, logging, and many other aspects - are described through so-called resource definitions or manifests, in a declarative way.
+The desired state of the cluster - networking, storage, security, monitoring, logging, and many other aspects - are described through so-called objects, in a declarative way.
 Kubernetes and all the different 'plugins' then take care of converging the cluster to this desired state.

 It promotes good patterns and practices for building highly available, scalable and distributed applications.
 While it might seem overly complicated at first, the concept is really not that hard to grasp.